kenatiod/MUT/Understanding Machine Understanding.md

 However, the MUTT is not intended to exist in isolation.
 Rather, it seeks to build upon and integrate with existing methods and benchmarks in the field of AI evaluation.
 By leveraging the strengths of current approaches while addressing their limitations, the MUTT can provide a more holistic and rigorous assessment of machine understanding.

-One key aspect of this integration is mapping the components of the MUTT to existing benchmarks, as discussed in section **5.3**.
+One aspect of this integration is mapping the components of the MUTT to existing benchmarks, as discussed in section **5.3**.
 This mapping allows the MUTT to incorporate the valuable insights and methodologies from established evaluations, such as GLUE for language understanding, Raven's Progressive Matrices for reasoning, and various embodied AI challenges for perception and interaction.
 By grounding the MUTT in these proven approaches, it can ensure a solid foundation for assessing machine capabilities.

 At the same time, the MUTT recognizes the limitations of existing benchmarks, particularly in terms of their narrow scope and potential for gaming through shortcuts or spurious correlations.
 To address these issues, the MUTT proposes novel evaluations that target specific gaps in current approaches, such as assessing pragmatic inference, causal reasoning, and social cognition in rich, contextual scenarios.
 These new benchmarks will be designed and validated using best practices from the field, including careful control of confounding variables, use of diverse and representative datasets, and establishment of clear evaluation metrics.